Koreatown: Indonesia

+Korean presence in Indonesia goes back to several decades, in 1982, A Koreatown began to form in South Jakarta's Kebayoran Baru subdistrict, when Kim Woo-jae opened a shop selling kimchi and doenjang.

 A 31,000 m2 Koreatown block is being constructed on north Jakarta Pulomas.
 Upon its completion, it will be the first artificially made Koreatown in the world with 7 blocks and 9 buildings.

 Koreans in Indonesia number approximately 40,000, which makes Indonesia the 12th largest country with Koreans living outside Korea.

 Malaysia

 Kuala Lumpur

 There are more than 20,000 Koreans living in the capital of Malaysia.
 Sri Hartamas is an affluent residential township in the city which houses many migrants families, particularly from Korea.
 There are two Korean supermarkets in the area - Seoul Mart and Lotte Mart, various Korean restaurants and many Korean hair salons.
 Malaysia's first officially registered school for Korean nationals, the Malaysia Korean School, was established on 7 December 1974; it had 26 teachers and enrolled 148 students as of 2006.
 It is located on Jalan Ampang.

-Sabah

-About 1,800 to 2,000 Koreans reside in Sabah, most of them in the state's capital of Kota Kinabalu.
-Sabah Oil and Gas Terminal project in Kimanis, Papar has brought South Korean employees of Samsung Engineering to work and live there until the terminal completion in December 2013.
-Around 200,000 South Korean tourists came to Malaysia in 2006; Kota Kinabalu was their most popular destination.